viperleed/viperleed/doc/content/background/tensor_leed.rst

 -   As described above, the tensor-LEED implementation in TensErLEED separates the calculation of delta amplitudes and the structure optimization into two independent stages.
-As a direct consequence, the optimization can **only** be performed on a predefined grid of perturbations (as given by the :ref:`DISPLACEMENTS` file in ViPErLEED).
+As a direct consequence, the optimization can **only** be performed on a predefined grid of perturbations.
 Further, to achieve the best possible fit, the grid-based nature makes it necessary to run multiple sets of delta-amplitude calculations and structure optimizations with increasingly finer pitch.